eliotbaez/personal-voice-synth/README.md

 Maybe consider timing each of these methods to see which one is least computationally intense?
 Optimization isn't really a bottleneck right now, so just keep it in the back of your mind.

+Something else to consider is division by zero.
+With real world sound data, I don't expect to any of the data points to be truly 0.0, but it is technically possible for the real part to be zero.
+This makes the arctangent method unfeasible, or uncertain at best, since I don't know whether the standard C atan() properly handles infinity or NaN.

+One method to avoid this is to either use acos() or asin(), but there's still the remote possibility of the absolute amplitude being zero, thus still resulting in zero division.
+In this case, it might make sense to disregard harmonics with zero amplitude in [Synthesis](#Synthesis), so as to not pollute the data with results of NaN calculations.

+Conclusion: Avoid atan() method, because it can fail division by zero even when the absolute amplitude is nonzero.

 ## Synthesis